aahmad097/ZoomPersistence/README.md

 # Zoom Persistence via Symlink Abuse

 ## Background:
-By default Zoom gets installed under a User's "AppData" directory (C:\Users\{USER}\AppData\Roaming\Zoom\) which is writeable by the user in question if the Zoom executable located in the the Zoom "bin" directory gets replaced with another one.
-All the Symbolic links (short cuts) will point to this new exe.
+By default Zoom gets installed under a User's "AppData" directory (C:\Users\{USER}\AppData\Roaming\Zoom\) which is writeable by the user in question.
+If the Zoom executable located in the the Zoom "bin" directory gets replaced with another.
+All the Symbolic links (short cuts) will point to the new exe.

 ## Functionality
 This script generates a C++ stager using the operator provided arguments (Compilation is currently handled by mingw and generates a 32bit exe).
 The script then renames the zoom executable on the filesystem to a user-defined name and uploads the stager to the zoom directory under the file name "zoom.exe".